k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09a_table_level_customized_flows_implementation.md

 - Impacting the table execution order or table count.
 - Custom logic for in-place masking.

-## Customized Table Flows — Implementation Guidelines
+## Table-Level Customized Flows — Implementation Guidelines

 The customized flows must be added under the Shared Objects in the Project tree.